 For those of you wanted to get your tai chi shoe mojo on, the brand Feiyue is the way to go.
 Feiyue shoes began in Shanghai in the 1920s and they have been the go-to Chinese tai chi shoe for decades.
 The company transitioned to France in 2006.
 This a really good thing because they retained all the quality and design but became more of an international brand so that they are available to us, everywhere, at a good price.
 They also have a kid’s line which my shorter female students are so thankful for because they can actually find women’s tai chi shoes in their size.

 When you look at their styles and colors you definitely see that they are branching out into more fashionable shoes.
 Again, I am happy to see a high-quality company be successful because it means we continue to get good products at a good price.
-Almost everything that they have is a good shoe for tai chi but make sure to stick with the low profile selection.
+There are two things you need to know before you buy though

 Do we need to buy shoes to practice tai chi?